-In 2013 we do not have any departures set aside for mothership-kayaking specifically but we always carry a few kayaks onboard AURORA on our regular summer trips.
-These trips can also be changed into dedicated kayaking trips for groups of 6-10.
-Don´t hesitate to contact us if your group would like to plan a kayaking trip for your group.
+In 2014 we do not have any departures set aside specifically for mothership kayaking, but we offer custom trips and dates and we always carry a few kayaks onboard AURORA on our regular summer trips.
+These trips can also be changed and dedicated to kayaking for groups of 6-10.
+Don't hesitate to contact us if you would like to plan a kayaking trip for your group.

 Also check out our Greenland tours where we always carry a few kayaks.

 Departure from Isafjordur at 19:00.
-1 hour sailing to Seyðisfjörður and anchor at Folafótur.
+One hour sailing to Seyðisfjörður and anchor at Folafótur.
 Option to do a short hike or paddle along the beach before going to sleep for the first night.

 Paddle out to the island of Vigur where we will go ashore.
 This is a very unique place where man and nature have coexisted in balance and harmony and where thousands of seabirds come ashore to breed during the short summer.
 There are large colonies of Eiders, Puffins, Arctic Terns and Black Guillemots.
 We will take a short walk on land and then paddle around the island.
 We will then take the kayaks onboard the yacht and sail for 2-4 hours to the bay of Aðalvík and anchor there.

 We will start the day paddling along the white sandy beach of Aðalvík.
 Then we have an option of kayaking along the cliffs or taking the kayaks onboard the yacht to sail the 2-3 hours to Hornvík.
 Hornvík is one of the most magnificent spots of the Hornstrandir Nature Reserve with two of the largest bird cliffs in Iceland.
-We´ll sail/paddle under 200-500m high cliffs with millions of birds such as Guillemots, Razorbills, Fulmars and Kittiwakes.
-We´ll anchor at the head of Hornvík bay and spend the night there.
+We'll sail/paddle under 200-500m high cliffs with millions of birds such as Guillemots, Razorbills, Fulmars and Kittiwakes high above us.
+We'll anchor at the head of Hornvík bay and spend the night there.

 The morning will be spent paddling in Hornvík or hiking on the Hornbjarg cliffs.
 In the afternoon we will put the kayaks onboard the yacht and sail towards Hesteyri in the Jökulfirdir fjords.
 Depending on the interest of the group we have an option of sailing a small detour north of the Arctic Circle.
 The arctic circle is only around 5 nautical miles north of Hornvík bay at 66º 33' 39" N. We will arrive in Hesteyri in the evening and anchor off the old abandoned village for the night.

 Today we will paddle across the bay to Leirufjörður.
 One of the glaciers from the Drangajökull ice cap runs into this fjord and the name of it translates to ‘muddy fjord'.
-Here is a chance to hike up to the glacier and even take the kayaks up the river and try some easy run down the river later.
+Here is a chance we will hike up to the glacier and even take the kayaks up the river and try some easy runs down the river later.
 We will spend the night at anchor here.